willvieira/PhD/chapter1/README.md

 TODO
 ====

--   [ ] In `Test2` add different lines for each fixed value: 0.2, 0.5, 0.8
+-   [X] In `Test2` add different lines for each fixed value: 0.2, 0.5, 0.8
--   [ ] Solve differntial equantion to equilibrium
+-   [ ] Solve differential equation to equilibrium
 -   [ ] Use `expand.grid` to test all possible variation between parameters